codetalker7/dotfiles/README.md

 9. **Install the `Xfce` desktop environment:** Known to be faster than KDE.
 I followed this guide: https://www.linuxcapable.com/how-to-install-xfce-on-ubuntu-linux/.

-10. **Istall `fzf`:** A must needed fuzzy finder for linux.
+10. **Install `fzf`:** A must needed fuzzy finder for linux.
 Install from here: https://github.com/junegunn/fzf?tab=readme-ov-file#linux-packages.

+11. **Install `ripgrep`:** Needed for some features in `telescope.nvim`.
+Install from here: https://github.com/BurntSushi/ripgrep.